pustun/Cars/readme.md

 	}

-**PUT /cars** updates and existing entry.
+**PUT /cars** updates an existing entry.
 Request payload is identical to the previous example.

 **DELETE /cars/{id}** removes the entry by provided id